-The Sex and the City series finale aired 10 years ago.
-Since the show ended, much has been made about the character profiles it introduced, the fashion trends it helped catapult, and the fantasies it perpetuated; but what's most memorable about Sex and the City — and what we should continue to celebrate — is its depiction of single women in society.
+Since Sex and the City ended in 2004, much has been made about the character profiles it introduced, the fashion trends it helped catapult, and the fantasies it perpetuated; but what's most memorable about Sex and the City — and what we should continue to celebrate — is its depiction of single women in society.
 The main characters of the show were represented not as lonely or broken but as smart, well-rounded individuals with full lives, great careers, and amazing friendships.
 Carrie, Samantha, Miranda, and Charlotte proved that whether or not you have a significant other, your friends can become your family — men come and go, but you can always be "each other's soulmates."
 The show's fashion and food references, as well as its brand of postfeminism, are still relevant in pop culture today.
 In addition to the fact that there have been two big-screen sequels, a spinoff series, The Carrie Diaries, is currently airing on The CW — and when Jennifer Lawrence famously tripped up the stairs while accepting her Oscar last year, did we not all exclaim that she "fell in Dior?"
 Here's why the iconic HBO show still matters, even a decade later.

 It portrays single women as being self-assured and confident and emphasizes the importance of female friendships.